What is a medical device?

-Qualification is the process of determing whether a product meets the definition of a medical device, as defined by regulatory requirements.
+The process of determining whether a product meets the regulatory definition of a medical device is called qualification.

-The intended purpose of a medical device is a fundamental concept that drives its qualification within regulatory frameworks.
-The intended purpose is a concise statement defining the use for which the device is intended according to the manufacturer’s claims, which can encompass diagnosis, prevention, monitoring, treatment, or alleviation of disease, injury, or disability.
+The basis for determining qualification is the product’s intended purpose.
+The intended purpose is a concise statement defining the use for which the device is intended according to the manufacturer’s claims.
+It can encompass diagnosis, prevention, monitoring, treatment, or alleviation of disease, injury, or disability.

 Resources